mossy2100/ecmascript/base4and32literals.md

 #### Crockford

-Crockford's system uses all digits and letters, excluding "O" to avoid confusion between upper-case 'O' and the digit '0', and excluding "I" and "L" to avoid confusion between the digit "1", upper-case "I", and lower-case "L" (i.e. "l").
+Crockford's system excludes "O" to avoid confusion with the digit "0", and excludes "I" and "L" to avoid confusion between the digit "1", upper-case "I", and lower-case "L" (i.e. "l").

 The letter "U" is also excluded, to reduce the likelihood that curse words appearing in literals.
 However, this reason is weak, since: